dbergloev/crond/README.md

 lrwxrwxrwx 1 root root    0 xxx 0 0:00 myscript@quarterly.shd -> myscript
 lrwxrwxrwx 1 root root    0 xxx 0 0:00 myscript@weekly.shd -> myscript
 ```

+### Multi-User support

+You can create and add scripts in `~/.rc.cron.d/` to have cron run scripts from within your home directory as that specific user.